-- Traces should not cross anti-etch, for it greatly increases the return path for those signal traces.
-This applies to USB 2.0 signals, high-speed clocks, and signal traces as well as slower signal traces that might be coupling to them.
-USB signaling is not purely differential in all speeds (i.e. the full-speed single-ended zero is common mode). - Avoid routing of USB 2.0 signals 25-mils of any anti-etch to avoid coupling to the next split or radiating from the edge of the PCB.
+- Traces should not cross anti-etch because this greatly increases the return path for the signal traces.
+This applies to USB 2.0 signals, high-speed clocks, and signal traces, as well as slower signal traces that may be coupling to them.
+USB signaling is not purely differential in all speeds (i.e. the Full-speed Single Ended Zero is common mode). - Avoid routing of USB 2.0 signals within 25-mils of any anti-etch to avoid coupling to the next split or radiating from the edge of the PCB.

-When breaking signals out from packages it is sometimes very difficult to avoid crossing plane splits or changing signal layers, particularly in today's motherboard environment that uses several different voltage planes.
-Changing signal layers is preferable to crossing plane splits if a choice has to be made between one or the other.
+When breaking signals out from packages, it is sometimes very difficult to avoid crossing plane splits or changing signal layers, particularly in today's motherboards that use several different voltage planes.
+Changing signal layers is preferable to crossing plane splits if a choice has to be made between one and the other.

 If crossing a plane split is completely unavoidable, proper placement of stitching caps can minimize the adverse effects on EMI and signal quality performance caused by crossing the split.
-Stitching capacitors are small-valued capacitors (1 μF or lower in value) that bridge voltage plane splits close to where high speed signals or clocks cross the plane split.
+Stitching capacitors are small-valued capacitors (1 μ F or lower in value) that bridge voltage plane splits close to where high speed signals or clocks cross the plane split.
 The capacitor ends should tie to each plane separated by the split.
 They are also used to bridge, or bypass, power and ground planes close to where a high-speed signal changes layers.
 As an example of bridging plane splits, a plane split that separates VCC5 and VCC3_3 planes should have a stitching cap placed near any high-speed signal crossing.
-One side of the cap should tie to VCC5 and the other side should tie to VCC3_3.
-Stitching caps provide a high-frequency current return path across plane splits.
+One side of the cap should tie to VCC5, and the other side should tie to VCC3_3.
+Stitching caps provide a high frequency current return path across plane splits.
 They minimize the impedance discontinuity and current loop area that crossing a plane split creates.

-9.4.2.2 GND Plane Splits, Voids, and Cut-Outs (Anti-Etch)
+10.4.2.2 GND Plane Splits, Voids, and Cut-Outs (Anti-Etch)